BryanG13/bryang13.github.io/_talks/Ortiga.md

 location: "Ortigia-Syracusa, Italy"
 ---

-Talk focusing on metaheuristics for optimizing a feeder service with maximum headway restrictions.
+In, [MIC 2022](https://www.ants-lab.it/mic2022/index.html), I gave a talk focusing on metaheuristics for optimizing a feeder service with maximum headway restrictions.